tanlh/react-study/form-validation/README.md

-# Study basic react syntax, props, state, hook.
+# Study basic basic on Input